 Again this can be slightly subjective based on which airline you’re flying and the aviation rules you fall under.
 We will use TSA rules as an example.
 Please check your individual circumstances and country, but GENERALLY SPEAKING:

 - You can take fluids up to 100ml through security (but baby’s milk you can take more)

-- Depending on your child’s age, multiple changes of clothes for baby AND you
+- Depending on your child’s age, multiple changes of clothes for baby AND you (see above!)

-- Pacifier, bottle or boob – and possibly your portable pumping kit (see this detailed guide to feeding on the go here)
+- Pacifier, bottle or boob – and possibly your portable pumping kit

 - An easy to grab diaper change kit (You can keep a more comprehensive diaper bag in the overhead locker but we always keep a “quick grab” pack of essentials in the seat in front)

 - Wet wipes for cleaning any surfaces they may touch

 - Snacks for weaning age +, and some small energy snacks for you, especially if breastfeeding

 - A nursing cover (for feeding and you may want to shade the airplane bassinet from light coming from the galley/toilet area)